bernetech/ds_samples/README.md

 # ds_samples
 A repository for sample data science projects.
-This directory consists of this README and three Jupyter notebooks:
+This directory consists of this README and four Jupyter notebooks:
   - OSU_vs_UM_attendance.ipynb:  a visualization created from multiple datasets to show college football attendance statistics.
 Written in Python using Pandas and Matplotlib libraries.